Associate of Science in Accounting and Business Management

 As we mentioned above, the number of accounting jobs is expected to increase during the next eight years, according to the US Bureau of Labor Statistics.

-One of the best parts about our Accounting and Business Management training program is the externship component of the school's curriculum.
+One of the best parts about our program is the externship component of the school's curriculum.
 That means you will leave Ohio Business College with real-world accounting experience under your belt.
 With our college alumni network and our ties to local employers, the options for externships are plentiful.
 Employers in Northern Ohio actively seek out our accounting students to fill their extern roles.

 The Accounting and Business Management training program at Ohio Business College is offered at our Lorain County and Sandusky campuses.
 To accommodate our students’ busy lives, we offer day and night scheduling options.
 Our college campuses are friendly and professional learning environments dedicated to improving your chances for success.

 If you need help paying for your education, financial aid is available to those who are eligible by filling out the FAFSA.
 Our school's financial aid staff provides FAFSA assistance if you need help filling out the application.

-Our Accounting and Business Management training program will equip you with skills that will help you throughout the course of your accounting career.
-To discover everything Ohio Business College and our two-year associate degree program in accounting and business management have to offer, call the campus of your choice or fill out the online form.
+We will equip you with skills that will help you throughout the course of your accounting career.
+To discover everything Ohio Business College and our two-year associate degree program we have to offer, call the campus of your choice or fill out the online form.
 One of our friendly admissions representatives will be in touch with you shortly.

 We look forward to seeing you at Ohio Business College!